JeremyJones/notarealasyncdb/README.md

 The database engine I'm targeting is MySQL but it should be near-compatible with other SQL-engines e.g. Postgres, SQLite.

 For more information see the usage of notarealdb.
-This is intended as a drop-in replacement for notarealdb, which allows its callers to pass in write code in an asynchronous-oriented style rather than
+This is intended as a drop-in replacement for notarealdb, which allows its callers to pass in code in an asynchronous-oriented style rather than relying on synchronous results & changes.

 _Note on generated IDs:_ Because notarealdb generates alphanumeric IDs, those have been left in place, meaning that a future database would need to use those alphanumeric IDs, not their own auto-generated e.g. integers.